 - Draw people to the content with different techniques: pull quotes, side bars, contextual links, short summaries or outlines.
 Use links to turn these into alternate navigation systems.

 Other Issues that impact the way you design navigation

-- Information Architecture: You wouldn’t build a house without plans, you cannot build a website without them either.
-And until you have the plan (commonly referred to as the “sitemap”) you cannot begin designing your site.
-The sitemap functions as the “blueprint” for the structure of your site.
+- Information Architecture: You wouldn’t build a house without plans, you cannot build a website without one either.
+Until you have the plan (commonly referred to as the “sitemap”) you can’ begin designing your site.
+The sitemap functions as the “blueprint” for the website structure.